 A lack of activity is detrimental to more than just your physical health.
 It can also exacerbate stress and sadness.
 Get your blood flowing on a regular basis.
 Strolling, bicycling, diving, or jogging are all cardio workouts that will raise and stabilise your mood, as well as increase your self-esteem.

 You’re constantly breathless

-The muscles that assist your lungs move in and out while you breathe lose strength if you don’t train them out on a regular basis, much like your biceps do when you don’t utilise them.
-Even throughout simple daily duties, the less action you undertake, the more breathless you become.
+The muscles that assist your lungs move in and out while you breathe lose strength if you don’t train them on a regular basis, much like your biceps do when you don’t utilise them.
+Even through simple daily duties, the less action you undertake, the more breathless you become.

 Your reservoir is always empty